-Children in public or private institutions; 300.118; ARSD 24:05:28:07
+• Children in public or private institutions; 300.118; ARSD 24:05:28:07

-Given the requirement the school district through its IEP team and individual education program procedures, will ensure that children placed in public or private institutions or other care facilities are educated with children who are not disabled to the maximum extent appropriate, it is noted that McCrossan Boys Ranch is a residential facility serving exclusively the resident students.
-Residential students are educated with children who are not disabled throughout the duration of their residential placement.
+Given the requirement that the school district, through its IEP team and individual education program procedures, will ensure that children placed in public or private institutions or other care facilities are educated with children who are not disabled to the maximum extent appropriate, it is noted that McCrossan Boys Ranch is a residential facility serving exclusively resident students.
+All residential students are educated with children who are not disabled throughout the duration of their placement.